5/8/2025

 Sammy Chatterjee

-Hi, thanks for taking my questions and congrats on the robust results here.
-Maybe if I can start with the second half color that you provided on the automotive volume, sort of a risk or the downside from a third party forecast perspective, can you share any primary view here in terms of a similar either sort of changes in third party forecast or your thinking at the stage relative to the heavy truck market and maybe to the to the extent that you can on the industrial side, how the second half looks, but interested in seeing if you are if you have any thoughts in relation to sort of the risk from the macro in terms of those two areas.
-And I have a follow up.
+Hi.
+Thanks for taking my questions, and congrats on the robust results here.
+Maybe if I can start with the second half color that you provided on the automotive volume sort of risk or the downside from a third-party forecast perspective, can you share any primary view here in terms of a similar either sort of changes in third-party forecasts or your thinking at this stage relative to the heavy truck market and maybe to the extent that you can on the industrial side, how the second half looks, but interested in seeing if you if you have any thoughts in relation to sort of the risks from the macro in terms of those two areas.
+And I have a follow-up.
 Thank you.

 speaker